Scottish-Tech-Army/soundscape-backend/README.md

 Imposm then performs a transform of the OSM data using the mapping.yml file and writes the files to storage in an intermediate format using levelDB.
 If you have used the Docker Compose file to bring up the environment then you will find all of the intermediate data in the data_tiles volume.

-The final step is that Imposm takes the the intermediate format and writes the data to the PostgreSQL database.
+The final steps that Imposm takes are reading the intermediate format and writing the data to the PostgreSQL database.
 It then performs indexing of the data to improve performance.

 # Ingestion Service Updates